harness/developer-hub/docs/chaos-engineering/features/experiments/edit-chaos-experiment.md

 ## Update old experiment manifests

-When you upgrade the chaos infrastructure, you also need to update the images in the experiment manifest (yaml file) corresponding to the updated chaos infrastructure.
-The upgraded images should match the images in the Enterprise Chaos Hub.
+When you upgrade the chaos infrastructure, you also need to update the images in the experiment manifest (YAML file) corresponding to the updated chaos infrastructure.
+The upgraded images should match the images in the Enterprise ChaosHub.

 ### Which image version should you use?